- Keywords

 .

-file.
-The two configurations are merged together, and the configuration in the.gitlab-ci.yml
+.gitlab-ci.yml file.
+The two configurations are merged together, and the

 include:local

-to include a file that is in the same repository as the .gitlab-ci.yml
+include:local to include a file that is in the same repository as the .gitlab-ci.yml file.

 include: